hostdinghy/hostdinghy/MVP.md

-1. huus service
+1. hostdinghy service
-- do updates (of itself and huus)
+- do updates (of itself and hostdinghy)

-2. huus container
+2. hostdinghy container
 - expose a webhook to restart the application